| | | Auszug aus dem off. MySQL Handbuch! (z.B. auf dt. Kapitel 7.3)

 -> '1998 52'

-Returns today's date as a value in 'YYYY-MM-DD' or YYYYMMDD format, depending on whether the function is used in a string or numeric context:
+CURRENT_DATE Returns today's date as a value in 'YYYY-MM-DD'orYYYYMMDDformat, depending on whether the function is used in a string or numeric context:

 mysql> select CURDATE();